aws-samples/amazon-ivs-qos-dashboard-timed-metadata-sample/web/IVSplayer/README.md

 - Type *"QoS event"* in "Filter";

-- See the playback QoS events, each of which is a summary of the past minute's playback state (see below).
+- See the QoS events of PLAY, QUALITY_CHANGED, PLAYBACK_SUMMARY (see below).

 ![Screenshot of console output for playback QoS events](./README_images/section2dot2_2.png)